 in Birmingham and the West Midlands

 I am a Jungian Analytical Psychotherapist, working in my own consulting room in Kings Heath, South Birmingham.
 I offer a secure and confidential setting and relationship, in which to discuss whatever issues and concerns may be troubling you, whether these relate to some immediate concern - bereavement, for example, or to longer term emotional difficulties like anxiety or depression.
 People may also want to discuss a lack of a sense of meaning or purpose in life and be in search of personal growth.

-I have been a counsellor and psychotherapist for over thirty years.
-During this time I have worked with most of the kinds of psychological difficulty and pain that we can experience as individuals and, as couples, in relationships.
+I began working as a therapist over thirty years ago.
+Since then I have worked with most of the kinds of psychological difficulty and pain we can experience, individually, and, in relationships.